bright/new-www/content/projects/boosting-user-acquisition-with-app-clip-instant-app-for-relevo-–-a-food-take-away-and-delivery-app.md

 <TitleWithIcon sectionTitle="solution – implementing Instant App and App Clip to introduce new users to Relevo" titleIcon="/images/two_flags.svg" titleIconAlt="solution" />

-Our mobile development team engineered and launched an often underestimated marvel: the Instant App and App Clip.
-These cutting-edge technologies grant users access to a basic version of the Relevo app without the need for a full installation.
+Our mobile development team engineered and launched an often underestimated marvel: **the Instant App and App Clip.
+These cutting-edge technologies grant users access to a basic version of the Relevo app without the need for a full installation**.

-Displayed as an intuitive pop-up on mobile devices, the Instant App/App Clip adeptly highlights specific features, spotlighting the app's pivotal benefits.
+Displayed as an intuitive pop-up on mobile devices, the **Instant App/App Clip adeptly highlights specific features, spotlighting the app's pivotal benefits**.
 The sample versions of Relevo’s solution are conveniently accessible either through Google Play or by scanning a QR code.

 If you love it, you install it.
 As simple as that!